 If you have a small garden and no desire to build a monstrosity, then finding food for your worm farm is a simple matter; all the organic matter from your kitchen will supply their needs.

-You could place a bin at your gate and ask your friends and neighbours to bring their waste; or you could get the children in the local school involved, and discard their left over lunches for your creepy crawlies.
+You could place a bin at your gate and ask your friends and neighbours to bring their waste; or you might get the children in the local school involved, and discard their left over lunches for your little pets.

 They had huge crops this evening when I put them to roost.

 Many folk chop up the fruit and veg, but I'm into low PT; this already takes a few hours every week, and the worms don't appear to be too fussy; it may take a little longer but they consume every last morsel.
 You do have to break the skin of apples and butternut.

 Does it actually make a difference to plant growth?
 Follow our rainbow worm farm experiments using corn in this initial instance to determine whether this organic feed actually is effective.